 Clanton Chapel United Methodist Church operates a preschool to prepare students for public school and daily life.

-This mission provides care for Native American children in family crisis.
+This mission provides care for Navajo Indian families of Four Corners: New Mexico, Arizona, Utah, and Colorado.
 They have a program for unwed mothers and mothers from abusive homes.
 They make available licensed professional Christian counselors.

-They have two elementary schools, a high school, and 16 parishes on the Pine Ridge Reservation.
+Provides services to the Lakota Indian Tribe on the Pine Ridge Reservation.
+They have two elementary schools, a high school, and 16 parishes.

-Located in the heart of the Navajo Reservation, they provide biweekly church services, and are open daily for counseling and fellowship.
+Located in the heart of the Navajo Reservation, they provide services to ALL tribes, children and families, in they area.
+They offer biweekly church services, and are open daily for counseling and fellowship.

-St. Joseph’s provides children with a home, education, medical and dental care, clothing and counseling.
+St. Joseph’s provides for Lakota children and families in all phases of their lives, including a home, education, medical and dental care, clothing and counseling.
 Their outreach programs include a shelter for abused women and children, drug abuse programs, food, shelter, and counseling.

 After World War II, the needs of the youth in the Indian community to receive post-secondary education became an opportunity for the IOKDS to lend a hand, and so the North American Indian Scholarship Program was begun.